petersonben50/HellsCanyon/code/binning/binning_workflow.md

 Notes are included in the sheet.

-**Depth analysis**

-I wanted to check the depth profiles of our bins and was too lazy to write up a script so I used the depth calculations from anvi'o.
-I looked at this here: `code/binning/depth_plots.R`.
-This is a pretty rough analysis, since the normalization scheme of anvi'o is pretty confusing, so I'll want to extract the depths myself at some point to make sure I've got this right.
-Nice way to see the relative abundance of these different groups though.

 **hgcA analysis in bins**

 First, I'm mostly interested in linking the bins to the HgcA phylogeny.
 I searched through the bin ORFs for HgcA sequences.
 I identified 19 of them (which is good, that's what I expected) and saved out a list of them.
 I then used the G2B file to link the hgcA sequences to the bins I generated.

+**Depth analysis**

+I extracted the depth of each of the bins using a submission script.
+I cleaned this data here: `/Users/benjaminpeterson/Documents/research/HellsCanyon/code/binning/bin_depth_aggregate.R`.
+I used the SCG abundance to normalize the bin coverage across metagenomes.
+I plotted the coverages of the bins here: `code/binning/depth_plots.R`.